iterorganization/IMAS-ParaView/docs/source/usage.rst

 =============
 This page will go over how to use the Paraview plugins, as well as the CLI interface.

+.. tip:: More information about the usage of specific plugin UI elements can be obtained by hovering the mouse over the element.

 Visualize GGD in Paraview
 -------------------------
 If Paraview is correctly installed according to the :ref:`installation docs <installing>`, you should